zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.apiInfo.{api-index}.defaultApi**

-    (Optional) This parameter specifices if the API is the default one shown in the API Catalog.
+    (Optional) This parameter specifies if the API is the default one shown in the API Catalog.
 If no API has this parameter set to `true`, or multiple APIs have it set to `true`, then the default API becomes the API with the highest major version seen in `apiml.apiInfo.{api-index}.version`.

 **Note:** The `{api-index}` is used to differentiate the service APIs.
 This index must be provided manually when _XML_ configuration is used.
 In the following example, `0` represents the `api-index`.

 ```
-<apiml.apiInfo.0.apiId>org.zowe.sampleclient</apiml.apiInfo.0.apiId>
+<apiml.apiInfo.0.apiId>zowe.apiml.sampleclient</apiml.apiInfo.0.apiId>
 <apiml.apiInfo.0.swaggerUrl>https://hostname/sampleclient/api-doc</apiml.apiInfo.0.swaggerUrl>
 <apiml.apiInfo.0.gatewayUrl>api/v1</apiml.apiInfo.0.gatewayUrl>
 <apiml.apiInfo.0.documentationUrl>https://www.zowe.org</apiml.apiInfo.0.documentationUrl>